The 4 communication styles every manager should know

 Summary

 There are four main communication styles: passive, aggressive, passive-aggressive, and assertive communication.
-Learn what they are, the signs of each, and how to support your team no matter their communication style.
+Read about them, their signs, and how to support your team regardless of their communication style.

 Knowing how to effectively communicate with your team is critical.
 Communication is a key component of everything we do at work.
 Getting our own work done, collaborating with team members, delegating work to teammates, and sharing progress reports all depend on effective communication.
-Which is why it’s so important to understand why people communicate the way they do.
+This is why it’s essential to understand why people communicate the way they do.

 That’s where the four communication styles come in.
 The four communication styles categorize how people communicate.
-Understanding your communication style can help you figure out how you might differ from colleagues, which you can use to more effectively collaborate with team members.
+Discovering your communication style can help you understand how you differ from coworkers, allowing you to collaborate more effectively.

 The problem is, if you only focus on someone’s communication style, you run the risk of missing the big picture.
 Understanding what influenced someone’s communication style—instead of only focusing on the effect—can help you better support your team members and help them communicate more effectively.